OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes).

-In order to test this we should pay especial attention to:
+In order to test this you should pay especial attention to:

-- the data being shared
+- the data being shared,
-- the custom activities
+- the custom activities,
-- the excluded activity types
+- the excluded activity types.

 It is highly recommended to do the tests using the latest versions of iOS as the number of activity types that can be excluded can increase and the developers have to be aware of this and **explicitely exclude** the ones that are not appropriate for the app data.
 Some might not be even documented like "Create Watch Face".